-2. Maintain Your Routine
+1. Maintain Your Routine

-4. Spend Time Outside
+3. Spend Time Outside

 If you find that you struggle with depression throughout the winter, it might not be the holidays.
 Shorter, colder days with a lack of exposure to daylight can lead to Seasonal Affective Disorder, or SAD, which affects about 10 million Americans.
 If you suspect your mood is season-related, try to spend some time outside during the day.
 Even 15 to 30 minutes of sun exposure can improve symptoms of SAD.
 If you can’t get out into the sunshine, a lightbox can be a great indoor alternative.
 Fresh air and exercise can also improve your mood.
 Research by Harvard University shows that even moderate exercise can improve nerve cell connections, which can relieve depression.

-5. Practice Meditation
+4. Practice Meditation

 You can find plenty of free meditation resources online, including podcasts, apps, and guided videos, but all you need to get started is a quiet place to sit and focus.
 Simply taking deep breaths and feeling present in the moment can give you many of the benefits of more advanced meditation.

-6. Be Open About Your Struggle
+5. Be Open About Your Struggle

-Holiday Depression and Relapse
+Holiday Depression and Addiction Relapse

 If you have struggled with drugs and alcohol, you may be particularly vulnerable to relapse during the holidays.
 Relapse can occur for a number of reasons.
-To start, alcohol and other substances may be more readily available, and those around you may be more inclined to imbibe than usual, making it feel OK to indulge.
+To start, alcohol and other substances may be more top-of-mind, and those around you may be more inclined to imbibe than usual, making it feel OK to indulge.
 If you associate positive feelings with a substance, for example, using may also feel like a solution to holiday depression.
 All of these things can make it harder to resist temptation.

 If you do relapse or feel you may benefit from dedicated medical attention, you can find the support you need through professional addiction treatment.
 Inpatient programs allow you to focus fully on recovery, while outpatient programs give you the flexibility to return home in the evenings.
 Most facilities, including all Sprout Health Group clinics, employ extensive testing and other COVID safety measures.